thuban87/hindsight-journal/docs/development/Implementation Plan.md

 ### Verification
 1. `npm run build` passes
-2. Settings: "Field Configuration" shows all numeric fields with polarity dropdowns
+2. Settings: "Field configuration" shows all numeric fields with polarity dropdowns
 3. Setting mood to "Higher is better" -> mood badges green for 8+, red for 3-
 4. Setting anxiety to "Lower is better" -> anxiety badges green for low, red for high
 5. Neutral polarity -> consistent blue badges (existing behavior)